 Junior Economics consists of 32 self-paced lessons that have to be taken in a certain order.
 Within each of the lessons, there is a video to watch, normally a worksheet or an assignment, a quiz, and a final summary.

 Before you start the homeschool economics curriculum I recommend getting a 3 punch folder to keep all the worksheets in.
 When we have completed the course I will print out all of the grades and keep them at the front of the folder.

-Junior Economics Mr D Math
+Middle School Economics Curriculum with Mr D Math

 So what do the 32 lessons consist of?